 I had no thread showing for the retainer nut to catch onto.
 It was as if the mechanism was too short...
 Tea and think time!

 I shortened the spacers using the Dremel and the metal cutting disc and test fitted the spindles, and I was quite pleased with the result.
 However, I noticed, looking from the underside, the angled spacers were not sitting flush to the scuttle.
 Checked the spacer angles and they were correct, so it had to be something else causing them not to sit properly.
 The problem was the shape of the scuttle.
-It being, a.) not a flat surface (i.e. curved): and b.)
-Inherently lumpy and bumpy.
+It being, a.) not a flat surface (i.e. curved): and b.) the GRP, it being inherently lumpy and bumpy.
 The curvature was not an issue, the lumpiness though was the problem as the high spots preventing the spacer tube to sit properly.
 So I lightly sanded the GRP to make it flatter and used some gelcoat to create a mould for the spacers to sit snugly on.
 Didn't' need to make much but it was very fiddly gelcoating upside down.
 No major issues but I knew I only had about 8 minutes before the gelcoat would "go-off,' And in this theme I didn't fanny around and I put the spindle mechanisms back in place and tightened them up quite quickly.

 Dremel Strikes again...
 Excellent piece of kit!